Jorge36/CurrencyCapitalApp/README.md

 ![alt_text](https://github.com/Jorge36/CurrencyCapitalApp/blob/0b7227b0e4f2ab0aa436e3d7617b9a6dc00bdf89/Testing/run%20browser%20ipad.png)

 Application was built for android and browser.
+In Testing folder, we can find a txt file which contains a link to a video displaying the app running.

 More Information about this app below: